Hui Zhou

 Still, Hui explores wider in science, but she never stops writing that had been one of her hobbies for most of her life.
 Since 2016, she has focused more on writing, one more dream come true.

 Many of her nonfiction stories have been published in print and heard on radio broadcast since the 1990’s.
-The one titled Grandpa Santa was published in The Chronicle Herald and three other Atlantic daily newspapers on a same day.
+Her latest publications include, Grandpa Santa, published in The Chronicle Herald and three other Atlantic daily newspapers on a same day, December 3, 2021.
 It was about how her daughter at six excitedly learned about Christmas in her birth country where Christmas has never been a holiday.
-A piece about how Hui was introduced to the history of the Halifax Explosion, titled The Path from an Old Newspaper, was long-listed for Surrey Muse Art and Literature Awards 2022.
+Over the SandBar was published by The Masthead News 2025 (October Issue).
+A Glance at an Old Newspaper, about how Hui “ran into” the history of the Halifax Explosion, was published on Blood & Bourbon Magazine, Issue #15, 2025.
+It was also named as a Finalist in 2025 Next Generation Short Story Awards.

 Running Wild with Bossy Boy (2018) is Hui’s first nonfiction photograph-storybook for children about a flock of free-run backyard chickens, focusing on their different personalities, or to them, chicken-alities.
 Children can easily understand chicken’s personalities, learn the biology through the interesting stories and imagine how happy the chickens are when running freely.